-Now you can start to buy what you need at home, like the bed linen, the bath towels, the cleaning products, some kitchenwares…I recommend you Ikea
+Now you can start to buy what you need at home, like bed linen, bath towels, cleaning products, and some kitchenwares…I recommend you use Ikea

 The registration fees are usually shared 50% between the lessor and the leaseholder.

-The contract can be registered only if it’s Italian and if there are the Italian fiscal codes (codice fiscale) of both the lessor and the leaseholder.
+The contract can be registered only if it’s Italian and if there are the Italian fiscal codes (codice fiscale) for both the lessor and the leaseholder.

-Every foreign tenant can get his Italian fiscal code from the income revenue authority, just showing his passport or ID.
+Every foreign tenant can get his Italian fiscal code from the income revenue authority by showing his passport or ID.

 I’m aware Italian people aren’t famous abroad for honesty and decency, but rather for laziness, fraud and Mafia ;))

-In facts some foreign people are quite prudent and cautious searching an apartment on rent.
+In facts some foreign people are quite prudent and cautious searching an apartment to rent.

 Sometimes it’s good to be diffident, because there can be some scams.

-Even if you are dealing with a r.e. agency, not with a private owner, you can make an advanced payment to rent an apartment, but when you arrive in Milan, you realize the apartment is very different from what you saw on the web, it’s not in the same address or even it’s not in Milan!
+Even if you are dealing with a r.e. agency, not with a private owner, you can make an advanced payment to rent an apartment, but when you arrive in Milan, you realize the apartment is very different from what you saw on the web, sometimes it’s not the same address or even in Milan!